 With the same rule applied, 너 (neo) becomes 너네 (neo ne) and 너희(neo hui) and both can be used for informal.
 These can be roughly translated to you guys or ya’ll.
 All of these have the same meaning but different use.

 Note* Among married couples, it is seen that the pronoun 당신 (dangsin) is used to be polite with each other and show a nice, kind, and loving gesture.
 So if you plan to marry a Korean person, make sure to learn all about this pronoun.

 There are three most common third-person singular pronouns: 그 (geu), 그녀 (geunyeo), and 그것 (geugeos).
 The first on 그 (geu) is used to address a male third person i.e he. 그녀 (geunyeo) is used to talk about a female third-person singular i.e she. 그것 (geugeos) is used for any object/ animal that a person is talking about i.e it.

 The terms for the plural of third-person forms are 그들 (geudeul) and 그녀들 (geunyeodeul).
 The first one, 그들 (geudeul), is used to refer to a group of males while the second one, 그녀들 (geunyeodeul), is used to refer to a group of females.

-There are different Korean interrogative pronouns that can be used to ask questions.
+Different Korean interrogative pronouns can be used to ask questions.
 Here is a table that provides a guide to those pronouns.
 Here is a table with the most common Korean question words/ interrogative pronouns: